Apply to be a Supplemental Instruction Leader

 Requirements and duties as a Supplemental Instruction Leader

-• Participate in CRLA Tutor Training Academy (held on Fridays) over a 5 week period).
+• Participate in CRLA Tutor Training Academy (held on Fridays) over a 5-week period).

 • Meet regularly with faculty teaching the supported course.

-• Maintain records of student attendance and performance.
+• Maintain student attendance records.

 • Periodically meet with SI Program Coordinator.

-• Respect the privacy of student information, grades and performance.
+• Respect the privacy of student information, grades, and performance.

 • Maintain a professional working environment in the classroom and on campus.

-SI Leaders are paid according to their experience in the job.
+SI Leaders are paid according to their experience on the job.
 SI Leaders are able to work for a maximum of six semesters, subject to semesterly evaluation and review by their supervisor.
 SI Leaders work typically 10-14 hours per week.

 For questions about becoming an SI Leader, please contact Sean Dominguez, Tutorial and SI Program Coordinator.